About Alison

 My Approach to Divorce

-I designed my workshops and services with four goals in mind:
+I designed my services with four goals in mind:

 • Teach people how to resolve their case fairly without spending a lot of time and money in court.